Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "It’s a good *snack,* over a buncha hours.
 I’ll be eating a full meal before I go."

 "Gourmet niblets over a base of sweet potatoes and steak," Adam rumbled.
-"Sounds like I’ve got some backlog in the tracking app to get through…."
+"Sounds like I’ve got some backlog in the tracking app to get through...."

 "...Now I’m hungry," Marty mused.
 She stood up.
 "And this guy’s belly waits for no man, huh?" she swatted Adam’s shoulder as she passed, gave Gabe and Jess a hug, and moments later their house was... well.
 Not *empty* because it had Adam on the couch, Diego on Adam, and Sam asleep on the baby mat.
 But quiet, for the moment.

 Already, her mind was working, though.
 Calculating what they’d need and *where* to help Adam navigate it safely.
 Sikes had made it crystal clear that whatever she wanted welded up, all she had to do was ask.
-She could already think of a few things…
+She could already think of a few things...

 Problem for tomorrow.
 Here and now, there was meal prep, and the logistics of feeding *three* boys.
 But what a problem to have!
 It sure as hell beat the alternative.